Logo Medical XPRT

 Hypoxia Workstation with HEPA-Filtration Option Demonstrates Enhanced Containment to Protect User

 Abstract Hypoxia workstations are utilized by researchers who require stable and accurate low oxygen environments for their research.
-Oxygen, carbon dioxide, temperature and humidity are precisely controlled within the work area of the workstation to simulate an in vivo environment and create optimal conditions for the experiment. ...
+Oxygen, carbon dioxide, temperature and humidity are precisely controlled within the work area of the workstation to simulate an in vivo environment and create optimal conditions for the experiment.
+Hypoxia workstations are closed glove boxes.
+They allow air from ...

 ByBaker